Musicals101.com

 Actor, singer, dancer

 Small in stature but a gigantic talent, Davis began as a child in his family variety act, The Will Mastin Trio.
-Sammy came to solo prominence in night clubs, where he was befriended (for life) by Frank Sinatra, who made Davis a charter member of his celebrated Las Vegas "Rat Pack" -- sharing in cocktails, cigarettes and jet set hijinks.
-This helped Davis smash many color lines in 1950s show business and society.
-A charismatic singer and one of the finest tap dancers of all time, Davis made his Broadway debut in the semi-autobiographical Mr. Wonderful (1956), introducing the swinging hit "Too Close For Comfort."
-He also played the lead in the musical adaptation of Golden Boy (1964), a role he repeated in the UK.
+Sammy came to solo prominence in night clubs, where he was befriended (for life) by Frank Sinatra, who made Davis a charter member of his celebrated Las Vegas "Rat Pack" -- sharing in cocktails, cigarettes and celebrated jet-set hijinks with Sinatra, Dean Martin and other celebrities.
+Ho co-starred with them in the hit action film Ocean's Eleven (1960) and as dancing gangster "Will" in Robin and the Seven Hoods (1964).
+Davis's resulting fame helped him smash many color lines in show business and society.
+A charismatic singer and superlative tap dancer, Davis made his Broadway debut as "Charlie Welch" in the semi-autobiographical Mr. Wonderful (1956), introducing the swinging hit "Too Close For Comfort."
+He also played boxer "Joe Wellington" in the musical adaptation of Golden Boy (1964), a role he repeated in the UK.

 Dawn, Hazel